ardakdemir/pyJNERDEP/README.md

 docker run -it --rm -v ~/pjNERDEP:/work aakdemir/pytorch-cuda:0.1  bin/bash
 ```

-This code will start a container which mounts the local directory ~/pyJNERDEP to the /work directory inside the container.
+This code will download the docker image and start a container which mounts the local directory ~/pyJNERDEP to the /work directory inside the container.
 Make sure that you obtain and place the datasets inside ~/pyJNERDEP so that container can have access to them.
 By default, the code runs using GPU whenever available.